open-edge-platform/edge-microvisor-toolkit/docs/developer-guide/get-started/deployment/emt-vm-host.md

 sudo grub2-mkconfig -o /boot/grub2/grub.cfg "$@"
 ```

-Resources required for configuring guest OS require access to intel proprietary storage location.
-Contact Your Intel representative to learn more and obtain required materials.
+Contact Your Intel representative for more details on configuring guest OS for SRIOV specific use cases.